neondatabase/website/content/docs/introduction/monitoring-page.md

 **Used**: The amount of RAM used.

-The chart plots a line showing the amount of RAM used.
+The graph plots a line showing the amount of RAM used.
 If the line regularly reaches the maximum amount of allocated RAM, consider increasing your compute size to increase the amount of allocated RAM.
 To see the amount of RAM allocated for each Neon compute size, see [Compute size and autoscaling configuration](/docs/manage/endpoints#compute-size-and-autoscaling-configuration).

 **Cached**: The amount of data cached in memory.